AdrianDamik/CSC212-RCube/README.md

 2) After installation, add the following extension from the Marketplace in Visual Studio Code:
    C# v1.25.4 (or newer) by Microsoft

+DONE!
+The visual studio code half of the project should be set up at this point.